Dalin-Tang/Hybrid-Clustering/README.md

    ```bash
    python indx_wf_relapartion_DBSACN_NaturalBreaks.py
    ```
-3. Check the results in the `output.txt` file for the traffic state classification and analysis.
+3. The results will print the traffic state classification and analysis.

 ### Testing